Data Quality

 and Failure Behavior

-columns allow you to override the default behavior previously set for specific column checks.
+columns allow you to override the default behavior set in Step 1.

 Once your Standard Check parameters are set, continue the configuration for your Read Connector or Transform.

-Ability to create custom SQL queries to run against the data.
-Greater control over specific Standard Checks allow you to set specific checks for each column with the option to allow for a default value of "run on" and "failure behavior."
-This allows greater control over prioritizing data integrity by column.
+Custom Checks provide the ability to create custom SQL queries to run against the data when the capabilities of Standard Checks are not sufficient to describe the failure conditions.
 When configuring a Read Connector or Transform Connector, complete the following steps before selecting CREATE.

-Step 1: Set the Default Run On and Default Failure Behavior
+Step 1: Set the Run On and Failure Behavior

-The Default Run On sets the default validation target for every column check (either Each Partition or Whole Component).
-The Default Failure Behavior sets the failure for every column check (either Return Warning, Raise Error, or Do Nothing).
+The Run On setting configures the validation target (either Each Partition or Whole Component) for the Custom Check.
+The Failure Behavior setting configures the failure behavior (either Return Warning, Raise Error, or Do Nothing) for the custom check.

 Step 2: Custom SQL